-- 5.10 It is worth noting that for BELLA and BEGA parties, some of the tasks listed above are already undertaken to some extent.
-It is therefore envisaged that the additional administrative burden associated with additional terms being added to these to apply the arrangements under Section 15 of the CUSC will be substantially less for these parties. - 5.11 In the case of BEGA parties, a Workgroup member considered that the Proposal should actually reduce the administrative burden on NGET, DNOs and distribution connected generators by bringing the attributable and wider securities together under a single Cancellation Charge Statement issued to the relevant DG.
-They also considered that the Proposal would remove the delay in passing securities through the DNO intermediary giving the DG the full 28 days to secure the due amount. - 5.12 The Workgroup noted that the requirement for Statements of Works was becoming more prevalent for distribution connected generation.
+- Changes to transmission investment plans 1 hour - Changes to security templates, seeking legal views, admin 2 days - 5.10 It is worth noting that for BELLA and BEGA parties, some of the tasks listed above are already undertaken to some extent.
+It is therefore envisaged that the additional administrative burden associated with additional terms being added to these to apply the arrangements under Section 15 of the CUSC will be less for these parties. - 5.11 The Workgroup noted that the requirement for Statements of Works was becoming more prevalent for distribution connected generation.
 The Workgroup noted that an increasing volume of applicants could be a large administrative burden on NGET, DNOs, and TOs.
-As the total volume of work required by NGET to administer the proposed new contracts would increase in line with this, it was agreed that it was important to gain an understanding of the amount of developers requiring Statements of Works for their projects throughout GB. - 5.13 The Workgroup noted that the vast majority of Statement of Works applications received by NGET to date are from Scotland, and in the past 3 years the volume of Statement of Works applications from Scotland only have been:

-- 1 September 2010 31 August 2011 36

-- 1 September 2011 31 August 2012 41
+As the total volume of work required by NGET to administer the proposed new contracts would increase in line with this, it was agreed that it was important to gain an understanding of the amount of developers requiring Statements of Works for their projects throughout GB. - 5.12 The Workgroup noted that the vast majority of Statement of Works applications received by NGET to date are from Scotland, and in the past 3 years the volume of Statement of Works applications from Scotland only have been: - 1 September 2010 31 August 2011 36 - 1 September 2011 31 August 2012 41

-- 1 September 2012 31 August 2013 58

-- 5.14 The volumes are increasing year on year and it was noted that for every Statement of Work Stage 1 application there is an almost 100% progression to Stage 2, which effectively doubles the figures and the level of transactions.
+- 1 September 2012 31 August 2013 58 - 5.13 The volumes are increasing year on year and it was noted that for every Statement of Work Stage 1 application there is an almost 100% progression to Stage 2, which effectively doubles the figures and the level of transactions.